 Conversion tracking is undeniably one of the most important metrics of your website.
 Knowing how many visitors take action on your site and convert to being a member or paying customer helps you target your marketing, see how your site is being used, and — most importantly — determine the success of your efforts and judge ROI.

 A conversion is when a visitor takes a specific action on your site to become a customer.
 These are somewhat broad terms in a somewhat general definition.
 But in general, you can think about it along lines like these:

 - A visitor comes to your website from Google.
 They see an item in your shop and purchase it.
-They have converted from visitor to paying customer.
+They have converted from a visitor to a paying customer.

 - Someone navigates to your site from social media, likes what they see, and fills out your email subscribe form.
-They have converted from visitor to member of your community.
+They have converted from a visitor to a member of your community.

 Someone converts when they perform the action you want them to take.
 Tracking those conversions, then, can help you judge the effectiveness of your marketing campaign and see how it’s working.
 Or not working.

 Without conversion tracking, you’re taking shots in the dark.
 You’re making assumptions that may or may not be right.
 You can make data-driven decisions about your site by tracking conversions, which in the long run is the key to success and making the most return on every investment you put into your site, brand, or business.

 There is no dearth of conversion tracking tools out there.
 From WordPress plugins to entire CRM platforms to metrics and analytics dashboards, you have a choice of nearly any kind of tracking software you could want.
 However, even with that choice, there remains a foundation of specific tools that they tend to be built from.
 We’re gonna go through them to show you what they can do for you and how to get them set up on your WordPress site.